 Are you ready to dive into the world of 5G?
 You may have a device in mind, but perhaps you’re still trying to track down the perfect carrier and plan.
 That’s no easy task, especially in the early stages of a next-gen network deployment, where coverage and 5G plan choices are much more limited than with 4G LTE.

 Our guide aims to take you through a few essential pieces of knowledge to help you make the most out of your new 5G plan, phone, and carrier.

 Getting the most out of 5G isn’t necessarily the seamless experience we’re used to.
 Different regional carriers and handsets support slightly different network technologies, impacting 5G availability, coverage, and data speeds.

 If you’re in a hurry, here’s a quick checklist to keep an eye on:

-- 5G is expensive, so make sure you can use it.
-Check with your preferred carrier that you actually have 5G coverage in your area.
+- 5G is expensive if it’s not included, so make sure you can use it.
+Check with your preferred carrier that you have 5G coverage in your area.
 Or that you’re at least on the roll-out road map.

 - Double-check that your phone supports the 5G network bands used by your carrier.